KishoreKammela/JobBoardly/docs/job-seeker-features.md

 - **Dynamic Job Detail Pages (`/jobs/[jobId]`)**:
   - View complete details for each job: description, responsibilities, qualifications, skills, salary, company info.
   - **Share Functionality**: Copy a direct link to the job posting.
-  - Screening questions are _not_ visible on the public job detail page.
+  - Screening questions are _not_ visible on the public job detail page (unless being previewed by an Admin or the owning Employer).
 - **Company Profile Pages (`/companies/[companyId]`)**:
   - View details about companies, including their open positions.